aweder05/Sophie-Anton-Robotic-Arm-2022-2023/README.md

 For our proof concept, the materials used were:
 (The materials below were all later used in the final project)

-A 35 CM Openbuilds V-Slot Rail
+* Openbuilds Solid V Wheel
-Openbuilds Solid V Wheel
+* Openbuilds GT2-2M Timing Belt
-Openbuilds GT2-2M Timing Belt
+* Openbuilds Stepper Motor V-Slot Gantry Plate
-Openbuilds Stepper Motor V-Slot Gantry Plate Openbuilds 20mm V-Slot Gantry Plate
+* Openbuilds 20mm V-Slot Gantry Plate
-Openbuilds Idler Pulley Plate
+* Openbuilds Idler Pulley Plate
-Nema 17 Stepper Motor
+* Nema 17 Stepper Motor

 ## What is Openbuilds?